For any questions regarding our positions, please contact Dr. Erin Elizabeth Smith at erin@sundresspublications.com.

 While this is an unpaid internship, all interns will gain real-world experience of the ins and outs of independent publishing with a nationally recognized press while creating a portfolio of work for future employment opportunities.
 Interns will also be able to attend all retreats and residencies at the Sundress Academy for the Arts at a significantly discounted cost.

 We welcome, encourage, and are enthusiastic to see a diverse array of applicants in all areas, including race, ethnicity, disability, gender, class, religion, education, immigration status, and more.
-For more information about the application process as well as some tips for your application documents, you can visit our internship guide.
+For more details on how to complete this application, you can refer to our Editorial Internship Guidebook.

-To apply, please send a resume and cover letter detailing your interest in the position to Staff Director Kanika Lawton at sundressstaffdirector@gmail.com by May 17th, 2024.
+To apply, please fill out this form detailing your interest in the position by May 25th, 2026.

 Editorial Intern, Sundress Academy for the Arts

 The Sundress Academy for the Arts at Firefly Farms, a 501(c)(3) non-profit organization, is seeking editorial interns.
 The position’s responsibilities include the preparation of documents necessary to run an independent writer’s residency, as well as online participation in literary events including readings and workshops.
-This part-time internship would consist of approximately 5-10 hours of work per week and run from July 1st to January 5th, 2025.
-All applicants must be local to the greater Knoxville, TN area.
+This part-time internship would consist of approximately 5-10 hours of work per week and run from July 1st, 2026 to December 31st, 2026.
+All applicants must be local to the greater Knoxville, TN area for the majority of the internship period.

 The Sundress Academy for the Arts (SAFTA) is an entirely volunteer-run organization that hosts residencies, workshops, and retreats centered on creative writing in all genres.
 Located on a 45-acre farm twenty minutes from downtown Knoxville, SAFTA’s mission is to give writers of all levels a chance to workshop with nationally renowned professionals in their field as well as uninterrupted time to focus on their creative work.

-The editorial intern’s responsibilities will include writing press releases, composing blogs, proofreading, working with social media (Facebook, WordPress, etc.), collating editorial and residency data, research, and more.
-The intern will also be needed to help facilitate Zoom readings and events.
+The editorial intern’s responsibilities will include writing press releases, composing blogs, creating promotional graphics, proofreading, working with social media (Facebook, WordPress, etc.), collating editorial and residency data, research, and more.
+The intern will also be needed to help facilitate Zoom readings and workshops.

 Preferred qualifications include:

-• Experience with WordPress, Zoom, Google Sheets, and other online mediums
+- Experience with WordPress, Zoom, Google Sheets, and Canva

 While this is an unpaid internship, all interns will gain real-world experience in working with online event planning, nonprofit management, running a residency, communications, and more while creating a portfolio of work for future employment opportunities.
 Interns will get to work alongside members of both the local and national literary community through SAFTA workshops and readings, which interns are able to attend for free during their tenure with the organization.

-To apply, please send a resume and a brief cover letter detailing your interest in the position to the Staff Director, Erin Cantrell, at saftastaffdirector@gmail.com.
-Applications are due by May 17th, 2024.
+To apply, please send a resume and a brief cover letter detailing your interest in the position to the Staff Director, Rachel Mekdeci, at saftastaffdirector@gmail.com.
+Applications are due by June 1st, 2026.
+For more details on how to complete this application, you can refer to our Editorial Internship Guidebook.